 “You know despite your good intention of calling me ‘Buns’, it never really suits me.”

-“You have no idea how the name ‘Buns’ is the perfect pet name for you,” Jongin can practically feel the dagger Seyeon was throwing him, so he continues “Of course it was seven years ago, but doesn’t it represent how much time we spent together, my love?”
+“You have no idea how the name ‘Buns’ was the perfect pet name for you,” Jongin could practically feel the dagger Seyeon was throwing him, nevertheless he continued “Of course it was seven years ago, but doesn’t it represent how much time we spent together, my love?”

-Knowing that she would never be able to change her husband’s mind, Seyeon continues “Anyways, you are exaggerating.
+Knowing that she would never be able to change her husband’s mind, Seyeon brought the subject back, “Anyway, you are exaggerating.
 It is true that my parents or my brother might not be too happy about us eloping.
 But they surely wouldn’t kill you, I know at least three reasons.”